afifah-2002/PalmVoice/README.md

 ## License

-This project is Licensed under MIT - check the License folder under code for more details.
+This project is Licensed under MIT - check the License file in code for more details.

 ## Get started